 #> 3 Bin_56 scaffold_71_c1_69 PF03595 Voltage-dependent anion channel 1

-You can export this table in a table like this.
+You can export this to a table like this:

 write.table(interpro_pfam_long, "Interpro.tsv", quote = F, sep = "\t", row.names = F, col.names = T)